 This is perhaps the greatest strength of the book: to consider hunger within a complex relational field.

 Why not thirst as well?
 How about educational and recreational opportunities?
-The truth is employment and educational are relationship opportunities do change landscapes.
-But, currently, since hunger and thirst are easy to fix, they don't change landscapes.
+The truth is employment and educational and relationship opportunities can change landscapes.
+But, currently, since hunger and thirst are easy to fix, they don't don't do so.
 It simply isn't true that lack of basic food and drinking water is causing mass migration.
 The cost of bringing in food and water is relatively low.
 It is employment and education etc. which are the problem.

 Through six chapters, Siegel traces India’s “food problem”

 which was a 'poverty problem'.
 States need resources.
 If productivity is very low- at or below subsistence- the State can't do very much.
-That is a problem if you a bunch of goshites have taken over the state and suddenly find there's not enough money for everybody to get a fancy office and a chauffeur driven car and a nice Ministry where bollocks can be incessantly talked.
+That is a problem if your bunch of gobshites have taken over the state and suddenly find there's not enough money for everybody to get a fancy office and a chauffeur driven car and a nice Ministry where bollocks can be incessantly talked.

 through shifting arenas and diverse perspectives,